 - Where To Buy Fresh Garlic Online

 First off, ginger is actually a rhizome and not a root.
 It belongs to the Zingiberaceae family and is a close relative of turmeric and cardamom.
 This antioxidant-rich spice is native to Southeastern Asia.

 Ginger is particularly high in gingerol.
 This substance has strong anti-inflammatory and antioxidant properties.
 Ginger also contains vitamin C, magnesium, and potassium.
 It can help in preventing various types of nausea, lowering blood sugar levels and cholesterol levels, treating chronic indigestion, and may even reduce menstrual pain.

 Ginger aside from cooking can also be used in teas and desserts.
-You'll usually find them in fresh, powdered, or candied form.
+You’ll usually find it in fresh, powdered, or candied form.
 Try this Asian-inspired Ginger Chicken that is not only quick to make but absolutely delish as well.
 The recipe calls for chicken breast, but of course, you can always substitute chicken thighs if you prefer dark meat.

 Oregano is from the flowering plant in the mint family Lamiaceae.
 It’s particularly known as a great antibacterial agent.
 It contains thymol and carvacrol which both fights infections such as staph.